Kindergarten Cop: Plot

+Realizing the danger, Kimble confronts Rachel and reveals his identity, promising protection if she cooperates.
+Though initially furious at his deception, she is persuaded to stay with Kimble after he admits that his ex-wife prevents him from seeing his own son, and does not want to lose Rachel or Dominic.

-Crisp arrives at the school and starts a fire in the library as a distraction to kidnap his son, then uses the boy as a hostage when Kimble arrives to capture him.
-Just as Crisp declares his intentions and prepares to shoot Kimble, the latter's ferret, which was hiding in Dominic's sweater, bites Crisp in the neck, allowing Dominic to escape.
-In pain, Crisp shoots Kimble in the leg, and in response, Kimble shoots Crisp three times in the chest, killing him instantly.
-Outside, Eleanor strikes O'Hara with her car and runs inside the school.
-She discovers her son's dead body, shoots Kimble in the shoulder and demands he tell her where her grandson is, but at the last second, O'Hara appears and knocks Eleanor unconscious with a baseball bat.
-Eleanor is then arrested by the police, and the unconscious Kimble is hospitalized (much to the sadness of the children) alongside O'Hara, both of them going on to make a full recovery.
+Crisp arrives at the school and starts a fire in the library as a diversion, enabling him to seize Dominic.
+Kimble confronts him, but Crisp takes the boy hostage.
+Kimble's ferret—hidden in Dominic's sweater—bites Crisp, allowing Dominic to escape.
+Crisp shoots Kimble in the leg, and Kimble returns fire, fatally wounding him.
+Outside, Eleanor strikes O'Hara with her car before entering the school.
+Finding her son dead, she shoots Kimble in the shoulder and demands Dominic's location, but O'Hara arrives just in time to knock her unconscious with a baseball bat.
+Eleanor is arrested, and Kimble is hospitalized with his injuries, to the distress of his students; both he and O'Hara recover.

-O'Hara returns to the LAPD, while Kimble decides to resign and stay in Astoria, becoming a full-time kindergarten teacher at the school.
-Joyce joins him and they share a kiss as everyone cheers.
+Afterward, O'Hara returns to Los Angeles, while Kimble leaves police work and remains in Astoria as a full-time kindergarten teacher.
+Joyce stays with him, and the two share a kiss as the children cheer.